People who would not normally be eligible to become permanent residents of Canada may be able to apply on humanitarian and compassionate grounds.

 Designated foreign nationals

-- the day you became a designated foreign national, and/or
+- the day you became a designated foreign national and/or

-- the IRB made a final negative decision on your refugee claim, and/or
+- the IRB made a final negative decision on your refugee claim and/or

-- from the date you were designated, or
+- you were designated, or

 Protecting Canada’s Immigration System